Integral representation and supports of functionals on Lipschitz spaces: Preliminaries

 \subsection{Derivations}

 Let us now introduce a class of functionals on $\Lip_0(M)$ that will play a role in what follows.
-In \cite[Section 7.5]{Weaver2}, a derivation at a point $x\in M$ (or $\ucomp{M}$, more generally) is defined as an element $\phi\in\bidualfree{M}$ that satisfies the relation
+In \cite[Section 7.5]{Weaver2}, Weaver defines a derivation at a point $x\in M$ (or $\ucomp{M}$, more generally) as an element $\phi\in\bidualfree{M}$ that satisfies the relation

 for any $f,g\in\Lip_0(M)$.
 In general $fg$ is not a Lipschitz function, and this is likely one of the reasons why the original definition is only given for bounded $M$; another one is that $f(x)$ may not be finite if $x\notin\rcomp{M}$, which is possible when $M$ is unbounded.
 In order to eliminate these restrictions and extend the domain of the definition, we prefer to use the following alternative formulation: